indexdata/rfcs/text/0004-folio-distributed-vs-centralized-configration.md

 ### Distributed configuration is preferred

-Distributed configuration means that each module stores its configuration values itself, and offers API endpoints to query and store these values.
+Distributed configuration means, that each module stores its configuration values itself, and offers API endpoints to query and store these values.
 Distributed configuration in a microservice architecture has some advantages:

 * The modules can validate the values according to format and dependencies
 * Modules do not depend on a configuration module, hence a better separation of microservices can be achieved
 * Since all API endpoints have to be documented, a basic documentation of possible configuration variables is mandatory
 * Configuration values can be cached, since no other module can change values.
 * Access to configuration values can effectively controlled by permissions defined in the module.
-* Write-only configuration values are possible, like credentials.
+* Write-only configuration values are possible, like for credentials.
 The module can offer other operators than reading values like comparing hashes (possible in central configuration too?)
 * Modules can handle upgrade of configuration variable names or values during module upgrades more flexible

 Even when there are also some drawbacks on distributed configuration, it is the preferred way to configure backend modules in FOLIO.